arjo129/NueralNets/README.md

 # NueralNets
-Fortran Based Nueral Networks and Stochastic Gradient Descent.
+Fortran 95 Based Nueral Networks and Stochastic Gradient Descent.
+Examples located in ```/tests``` directory.
+To run examples run make from that directory.